 To deduct certain medical expenses, an assisted living resident must meet the following criteria:

 - A licensed health care practitioner, doctor, or nurse must certify that the resident is chronically ill; unable to perform a minimum of two activities of daily living (bathing, continence, dressing, etc.) on their own; or if they need substantial supervision because of dementia, Alzheimer’s disease, or another severe cognitive impairment for 90 days.

 - A plan of care must be prescribed by a social worker, doctor, or nurse.
-Most assisted living communities develop a plan of care using medical evaluation from a licensed healthcare provider, a needs assessment, and input from the resident and caregiver.
+Most assisted living communities develop a plan of care using a medical evaluation from a licensed healthcare provider, a needs assessment, and input from the resident or caregiver.